joelnl74/Hydro/README.md

 # Hydro Engine Oxygen Editor
-Hydro is primarily an early-stage interactive application and rendering engine for Windows using vulkan.
-Currently not much is implemented.
+Hydro is primarily an early-stage interactive application and rendering engine for Windows using Vulkan.
+Check out the development branch for the latest in development features.

 ## Getting Started
 Visual Studio 2022 or 2019 is recommended, Hydro is officially untested on other development environments whilst we focus on a Windows build.